jdjohn215/mke-owner-networks/README.md

 Currently the workflow is:

 * Download and clean the MPROP file
-* Identify MPROP owner groups
 * Clean the latest WDFI principal address file
-* Identify WDFI corporations sharing a principal address
+* Identify currently-registered WDFI corporations which match an MPROP owner name
-* Match MPROP and WDFI networks to create a final network
+* Use MPROP names and addresses and WDFI addresses to create a final owner network

 See the `/scripts/` subdirectory for more details.